The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The thesis of this book is we can use data to answer questions, resolve debates, and make better decisions.

-This chapter introduces the steps we’ll use to do that: loading and validating data, exploring, and choosing statistics that measure what your are interested in.
+This chapter introduces the steps we’ll use to do that: loading and validating data, exploring, and choosing statistics that measure what you are interested in.
 As an example, we’ll use data from the National Survey of Family Growth (NSFG) to answer a question I heard when my wife and I were expecting our first child: do first babies tend to arrive late?

 Click here to run this notebook on Colab.